Incentive Plans at the Gas Pumps

 - 591 ml Of Pepsi = 2300 points.

 So to use a dollar from your rewards is 1000 points.

 To Get to 1000 points with Gas alone would take you 250 liters of gas to gain back a dollar.
 With current prices of gasoline being over $1.00 per liter.
 You would need to spend $250.00 on gas before you could save $1.00 on gas.

 Earn 1 air mile for the first $20 spent, and gain an additional 1 air mile on the reminder of each $30 spent on the same transaction.

 You can also earn bonus air miles inside Shell convenient stores when purchasing specially marked items.

-Also with Airmiles you can collect at a variety of stores and restaurants, so it makes earning rewards faster.
+Also with Airmiles, you can collect from a variety of stores and restaurants, so it makes earning rewards faster.
 And also Air miles has a large variety of prizes you can redeem for.

 Canadian Tire gas Bar: Located across Canada.
 Only specific Canadian Tire Stores have Gas Bars.
 You can collect Canadian Tire Money for every purchase of gas.
 I think the return rate is 5 cents per liter in the form of Canadian Tire Money.
 Canadian Tire does not Expire.
 Can only use the money at Canadian Tire.
 Watch for Bonus Coupons for the Gas Bar when you can earn 5x or better.